sweeperio/chef-dev/README.md

 ## What This Does

+* Installs nginx with open resty and a default config for rails apps (upstream for localhost:3000)
 * Makes and installs tmux from source (see attributes)
 * Makes and installs vim from source (see attributes)
 * Installs zsh